 3. Heck, why mess around?
 Just buy good reviews!

 Yelp has run stings, responding to businesses that pay reviewers, and then sticking a big red “Consumer Alert” box on their Yelp pages (see the image above).
 Car-review site Edmunds.com sued and settled with Humankind Design Ltd., claiming that the company set up more than 2,000 fake member accounts to post content.
 Google is also on the lookout for Google+ accounts that appear to have been set up just to post reviews.
 So don’t assume the fraud departments of the big sites aren’t watching.
+Want more?
+The New York Attorney General fined four companies up to $50,000 for buying fake reviews.

-Here’s the bigger risk with fake, paid, good reviews: It’s hard to make them sound convincing.
+Here’s the other risk with fake, paid, good reviews: It’s hard to make them sound convincing.
 They’re either too positive or lacking in specifics.
 Readers may spot them as phonies and so may the algorithms run by Google, Yelp and others that are constantly looking for telltale word combinations and taking down the offending reviews, real or not.

 4. OK, forget money – trade for business promotion and links in reviews!